Go beyond the obvious

 The businesses that are feeling dislocated are the ones that are unable to give up their conventional mindset and are rooted in past glory and fall through the cracks, rather than intelligently making up to the altered market realities.
 Learning and innovation are at the root of all change, improvement and being better, which are consequences of being a learning organisation.

-There are numerous examples about how newcomers have outsmarted the incumbents in the market for decades.
-Take the case of Amazon – it did not invent retailing, or entailing or e-commerce, but it saw opportunities to breach its competitors' moats and to leave them trapped in the chains of their own past.
+There are numerous examples of how newcomers have outsmarted the incumbents in the market for decades.
+Take the case of Amazon – it did not invent retailing or ecommerce, but it saw opportunities to breach its competitors' moats and to leave them trapped in the chains of their own past.
 Another great example is Netflix and how it took a leap of faith to a business completely driven by digital, from a brick-and-mortar regime, and created a new benchmark in online streaming services.
 The rest is history.

 Take the case of Apple – it took a staggered approach and, despite that, carved out a niche and seamlessly created an ecosystem that thrives and keeps competition at bay.
 Today, Apple is one of the most valued companies in the world.